treasure-data/treasure-boxes/id_unification/README.md

 [![Image from Gyazo](https://t.gyazo.com/teams/treasure-data/ae9ef1725c495fa737000d08bf4b6cf2.png)](https://treasure-data.gyazo.com/ae9ef1725c495fa737000d08bf4b6cf2)

 Then you need to check table "source_dataset_loop_steps".
 It would be a good result if the last several lines of loops have same rows count, what means the result has 100% accuracy.
-If not, please consider a greate number setup to parameter "loops". (min.5 ~ max.80)
+If not, please consider a greater number setup to parameter "loops". (min.5 ~ max.80)

 In this case, it is clear that at the 3rd loop the result got max accuracy.